Contents

 1. If the unit price doesn’t match, send it to the buyer for resolution.

-2. In case the quantity is over the receipt quantity, send it to the supplier for review.
+2. If the quantity exceeds the receipt quantity, send it to the supplier for review.

 Again, these are just examples of exception reviews.
 The goal should be to automate as much as possible and reduce manual effort.